47chapters/letsgo/docs/tutorials/building-and-running-locally.md

 {"ok":true,"imageTag":"unknown","updatedAt":"unknown"}
 ```

 Notice the endpoint returns HTTP 200, which means it is healthy.
-The JSON output indicates it is not running any Docker image - simply because it is running directly as a Node.js process on your development machine.
+The JSON response body indicates it is not running any Docker image - simply because the _api_ component is running as a plain Node.js process on your development machine.

 Next, navigate the browser to `http://localhost:3000`, which is the locally running _web_ component: